Scott Collegiate: Pathways

 Many of the classes at Scott Collegiate are connected with Pathways, such as Tourism and Hospitality and Communications Media.
 These pathways often lead to community events, such as "Taste of Scott", which is put on by the Cooking project and involves student-run restaurant booths, with guests voting on their favorite dishes.
 Scott Collegiate also has offered a Mental Health and Addictions class, giving students the tools to speak out about mental health and addictions.

 In 2014, the Grade 10 Construction project, which combined grade 10 English, Math and Construction credits, led to the construction of an "Angel's Corner" - benches to honor those who are victims of violence.
 A plaque on one of the benches reads, "Angels Corner shines a light on the violence and abuse faced by women in our society.
 It stands as a reminder of women who have lost their lives to violence, including missing and murdered Aboriginal women, and of the help available to women living with violence and abuse."

 In 2018, to encourage community discussion about reconciliation, Scott Collegiate held a special event and screening of the movie Indian Horse.
 The event, put on by a Grade 11 class, included former NHL player Fred Sasakamoose speaking of his experiences at St. Michael's Indian Residential School at Duck Lake and his hockey career.

 Renovations

-In March 2009, it was announced that the current Scott Collegiate building would be demolished and replaced with the Mâmawêyatitân Centre (previously referred to as North Central Integrated Facility).
-Scott re-opened, as part of a schooling system within the facility, in 2017.
-The Mâmawêyatitân Centre also houses a Regina Public Library branch, a child care facility, a city recreational complex and a community police station.
+In March 2009, it was announced that the current Scott Collegiate building would be demolished and replaced with mâmawêyatitân centre (previously referred to as North Central Integrated Facility).
+Scott re-opened, as part of a schooling system within the facility, in 2017. mâmawêyatitân centre also houses a Regina Public Library branch, a child care facility, a city recreational complex and a community police station.